 |Architecture||The processor architecture for the server that hosts your account.|

 |Operating System||The operating system type for the server that hosts your account.|

 |Dedicated IP Address||Your account's dedicated IP address, if one exists.|

 |Path to Sendmail||The absolute filepath to the Sendmail application for the server that hosts your account.|

 The absolute filepath to the Perl installation for the server that hosts your account.

 cPanel & WHM servers include multiple Perl installations.
-For more information, read our Guide to Perl in cPanel documentation.
+For more information, read our Guide to Perl documentation.